Second Degree (Updated!)

 Log In or Sign Up to Access Lesson Materials

 How dangerous are heat and humidity?
 A hot day can feel uncomfortable.
 But if there’s enough humidity in the air, a hot day can be deadly.
-The head index describes the "feels like" temperature that combines air temperature and humidity.
+The head index describes the ""feels like"" temperature that combines air temperature and humidity.

 In this lesson, students use polynomial functions to explore the heat index and discuss the life-and-death consequences that cities around the world will face in the coming years.